xan105/node-processMonitor/README.md

 	Unless you are also elevated.
 This is a permission issue (See [#2](https://github.com/xan105/node-processMonitor/issues/2)).<br/>
 	_You can implement your own filter on top of the event emitter result instead._

-- filterUsualProgramLocations | bool (default false)
+- filterUsualProgramLocations | boolean (default false)

 	Exclude events originating from Program Files, Program Files (x86), AppData local and AppData Roaming.